FarhaKarimi/Employee_Manage_System_Java_SpringBoot/README.md

 Java: Programming language.
 Spring Boot: Framework for building the application.
-Spring Data JPA: For data access and manipulation.
-MySQL: Database to store employee records.
+Spring Data JPA: For data access and manipulation. postgresql : Database to store employee records.
 Postman: For API testing.
 Maven: For project management and dependency management.
 Prerequisites